kodi-pvr/pvr.iptvsimple/README.md

     - `Ignore` - Don't use channel logos from an XMLTV file.
     - `Prefer M3U` - Use the channel logo from the M3U if available otherwise use the XMLTV logo.
     - `Prefer XMLTV` - Use the channel logo from the XMLTV file if available otherwise use the M3U logo.

+### Advanced
+Advanced settings such as multicast relays.

+* **Transform multicast stream URLs**: Multicast (UDP/RTP) streams do not work well on Wifi networks.
+A multicast relay can convert the stream from UDP/RTP multicast to HTTP.
+Enabling this option will transform multicast stream URLs from the M3U file to HTTP addresses so they can be accesssed via a 'udpxy' relay on the local network.
+E.g. a UDP multicast stream URL like `udp://@239.239.3.38:5239` would get transformed to something like `http://192.168.1.1:4000/udp/239.239.3.38:5239`.
+* **Relay hostname or IP address**: The hostname or ip address of the multicast relay (`udpxy`) on the local network.
+* **Relay port**: The port of the multicast relay (`udpxy`) on the local network..

 ## Appendix